 Animal Assisted Play Therapy

 I (Amanda) have training in Animal Assisted Play Therapy (AAPT), which I have found is actually much more in depth than solely saying I do "animal assisted therapy".
-Animal Assisted Play Therapy is inclusive of animal assisted therapy in that the training is more extensive, as far as understanding animal behavior, honoring the animal's needs, and providing support for your needs while also supporting, in this case Maggie's needs.
+Animal Assisted Play Therapy is inclusive of animal assisted therapy in that the training is more extensive, as far as understanding animal behavior, honoring the animal's needs, and providing support for your needs while also supporting the animal involved in the work.

 Some of the benefits of working with a pet in therapy are: